- Smart Cards

 The service, offered by the department of public safety, is available throughout central campus and other university areas, including ISU-leased residence apartments, Greek parking lots and the basketball practice facility, said Assistant Chief of Police Aaron DeLashmutt.
 Anyone on campus, including visitors, can request a ride.

 Answering the SafeRide summons will be ISU students who work for the police as community service officers.
 These uniformed students will pick up riders in university vehicles.
 The vehicles will not be police cars.

 App user amenities

 Students, faculty and staff will be able to summon rides using their Net-IDs and the SafeRide ISU app.
-The app is available for Android devices now and should be available soon through Apple's app store.

 Those requesting a ride through the app will receive on-screen notification of the pickup time, vehicle license plate number and a real-time map view that tracks vehicle progress to the pickup site.

 Visitors and others who don't have the SafeRide ISU app can request a ride by calling a SafeRide dispatcher at (515)294-4444.

 The SafeRide program has a couple of rules: